Skip to main content

 Faculty Support

-The CCET program will provide you with an extensive support network of faculty at Lipscomb and partner schools.
+The CEP program will provide you with an extensive support network of faculty at Lipscomb and partner schools.
 Your journey as a Christian educator is designed to form deep relationships with mentors and advisors.

 Continued Education Opportunities